theworstprogrammerinthefuckingworld/silly-pet/README.md

-im to lazzzzzzyyyyy, im not going to do a fokin readme for thid sith
+im to lazzzzzzyyyyy, im not going to do a fokin readme for this sith